StoneCypher/UnderstandingReactiveProgramming/md/Building a modest one ourselves.md

 (It's just that this is awful slow, and can't be updated, and doesn't have any of the API we'd want from a nice implementation.)

+All this really does is take a function in the constructor, then offer a `getter` which runs the function when gotten.
+The `getter`, `.v`, represents the "value" of the `JRV`, and with time will have more complex behavior.

+But, for now, this is pretty much just a lame wrapper of a provided function.

 #### Results

 > As a quick reminder, a function that adds `A` and `B` and returns the result